rsshyam/Group-robust-preference-optimization-bandits/README.md

 Script (1) generates plots as individual ```plt.figure``` objects.
 Script (2) generates a ```plt.subplots``` object with multiple aligned subplots.
 This is how we present in the paper the synthetic-experiment plots of worst-case GR-DPO validation loss, worst-case GR-IPO validation loss, and GR-DPO/GR-IPO converged reward error.
 In script (2), the metrics being plotted together in the subplot must be manually-specified.

 When running experiments (_Training and Evaluation_), the WandB Group name should match the group names of the runs that are downloaded by the plot scripts (i.e. the WandB groups defined in the ```SETTINGS``` var -- Line 20, scripts (1) and (2).).

-Also, we include other plotting scripts that we used for ablation results.